Nijisanji: 2022

-On February 17, Anycolor announced the merger of Nijisanji ID and Nijisanji KR into the main Nijisanji branch starting on April 15, 2022.
+On 17 February 2022, Anycolor announced the merger of Nijisanji ID and Nijisanji KR into the main Nijisanji branch starting on 15 April 2022.
 As part of the merger, the official social media accounts of the two branches would cease operation and the ongoing audition for their latest generation for both would be cancelled.

-On February 22, Noctyx, the second male wave (and fifth overall) of Nijisanji EN debuted.

-On March 16, ANYCOLOR announced a new wave of three NIJISANJI Livers originally from Virtual Talent Academy, the first VTA graduates to debut directly into NIJISANJI.
-The new wave, "Ranunculus", began their activities on March 20.

 It was later announced that Nijisanji's VTubers would collaborate with Japanese singer Yuya Tegoshi.